Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 Why does it feel so hard to leave?

 Be honest with yourself: will the trip be harder on your pet, or on you?
-There’s no shame in admitting that sometimes it’s both.
-The goal isn’t to judge or overanalyze it, but to recognize what’s really driving the hesitation.
+Sometimes it’s both.

 Which would you regret more?

 Would you regret staying more than you’d regret going?
 That’s one of those gut check questions that can help you see what matters most.
-Regret has a way of showing us our priorities in disguise.
 Sometimes, the thought of missing a once in a lifetime moment, a wedding, a graduation, a reunion carries its own kind of ache.
 But if it’s the same holiday gathering you’ve been to every year, the one that usually leaves you more drained than fulfilled, it’s okay to acknowledge that too.
 You might decide that being there, even with some worry, is worth it or that this is the year to give yourself permission to skip the chaos and stay where you’re needed most.

 Other times, the regret runs deeper when we picture not being home if something happened.
 For many pet parents, that quiet fear sits in the background, the “what if” that never fully goes away after you’ve experienced loss before.
 Both kinds of regret are valid, and neither makes you a bad person or a bad pet parent.